-For Doug and Julie, the journey towards their dream home went beyond choosing the perfect location and creating a custom design; they wanted to build the home themselves.
-So after years of thought and research, the couple purchased farmland in Western Kentucky.
+For this couple, the journey to their custom Kentucky home went beyond choosing the perfect location and creating a design; they wanted to build the home themselves.
+So, after years of thought and research, the couple purchased farmland in Western Kentucky.

-With their lot secured, they began the search to find a company that would be able to provide an integrated system of timber framing and structural insulated panels (SIPs), while still giving them the freedom to finish the rest of their home construction on their own.
+With their site secured, Doug and Julie began searching for the right company with which to work.
+They wanted a company able to provide an integrated system of timber framing and structural insulated panels (SIPs).
+However, they also wanted a company that provided the freedom to finish the rest of their home on their own.

-“I am an avid wood worker, and have always appreciated the incorporation of wood in a home,” Doug said.
+“I am an avid woodworker, and have always appreciated the incorporation of wood in a home,” explained Doug.
 “I enjoy building things, so I wanted this to be a labor of love for us both.”

 Remembering Riverbend Timber Framing from a regional timber home show they had attended in Saint Louis, Doug contacted the company with his vision.
-After much consultation with his regional representative, Doug was paired with M.T.N designer, Marty Birkenkamp, to begin his design process.
+After much consultation with his regional representative, Doug was paired with designer, Marty Birkenkamp [i], to begin the design process.

-“Doug had mentioned that he spent a lot of his life thinking about what his home would look like,” Marty said.
+“Doug had mentioned that he spent a lot of his life thinking about what his home would look like,” said Marty.
 “When he and I began collaborating on his design, he already had most of his interior layout figured out.”

 As a result of their collaboration, Doug’s final design included an open layout that emphasized the kitchen area as well as the loft space over the great room.
-Its ranch style design added a unique look to the traditional framing, while fitting in well with the surrounding property.
+The custom home’s design added a unique look to the traditional framing, while perfectly blending with the surrounding Kentucky landscape.

 Once the design had been finalized, Riverbend’s manufacturing facility cut the home’s timbers and SIPs to precision, and later a technical assistant (TA) was present to ensure the quality of the timber frame and SIP installation on the couple’s lot.